 How to compare low rate credit cards

-When searching for a low rate credit card, there a few factors to keep in mind:
+When searching for a low rate credit card, there a few factors that could be worth keeping in mind:

-- The purchase rate and revert rate (the rate your card reverts to after any introductory period) on the card
+- The introductory purchase rate and revert rate (the purchase rate your card reverts to after any introductory period, if applicable) on the card

-- The fees, such as annual fees, late payment fees, balance transfer fees etc
+- The fees, such as any annual fees, late payment fees or balance transfer fees

-- The number of interest-free days – our database shows the maximum for credit cards is currently 62, while a quick search shows that some low rate cards have zero, meaning interest would begin accruing on the card straight away.
+- The number of interest-free days – our database shows the maximum for credit cards is currently 90, while on the other hand, some low rate cards have zero, meaning interest would begin accruing on the card straight away.

-To compare these and more when choosing a new credit card, use Canstar’s comparison tables:
+To compare credit cards based on these factors and more, you can use Canstar’s comparison tables: